Wood Fire Hot Tubs FAQ

 Yes, it is.
 If you are redesigning your yard or landscaping, you may carry, roll, or lift your wooden hot tub to a different location, depending on its weight.

-Our wooden hot tubs range from 4.5 feet (130 cm) in diameter up to 8.5 feet (250 cm).
+Our wooden hot tubs range from 4.5 feet (130 cm) in diameter to 8.5 feet (250 cm).
 Each wooden hot tub has a height of about 3.3 feet (100 cm).

 Your tub will seal itself and achieve a watertight seal through the natural swelling of the wood that occurs as water is absorbed into the wood.

 Begin to fill your tub with water using a standard garden hose.
 If your water supply is limited, see tip#4 in the following section on leaks.
 Once the tub has begun to hold water, you can expect some dripping and leaking.
 It may hardly leak if you have done a superior job.
-If your tub is not as tight as some, it may leak more.
+However, if your tub is not as tight as some, it may leak more.

 Don't get nervous if you see small streams of water.
 As long as you have closed your gaps to less than the thickness of a matchbook cover and there aren't more than a half dozen or so such gaps between the staves, the tub will be able to swell and seal itself.
 If your tub is holding water above the minimum water level of the stove, and you plan on keeping a careful eye on the water level, you can start a small fire and heat your tub up a bit.
 The warm water helps the wood swell.
 Don't let the water drop below the minimum water level on the stove.
 The swelling and sealing process may take three days to one and a half weeks to run its course.
 Cold winter weather can cause the swelling process to take longer.
 Occasionally, a tub may drain completely after the initial filling, but the wood absorbs water and swelling, so keep adding water.

 At first, tannins from the wood will leach into the water, turning it reddish brown.
 This leaching process may last anywhere from 2 - 3 months, depending on the amount of tannin in the wood.
 The tannins are not harmful and indicate the amount of natural preservatives in the wood, but they can discolour bathing suits.
-The discoloration of the water can be controlled with chlorine and related standard spa chemicals.
+The discolouration of the water can be controlled with chlorine and related standard spa chemicals.

 Because the tannins leach out quickly at first, you will have to replenish the chlorine fairly often to keep the water clear, but this should decrease noticeably after a few weeks.
 As always, when adding chlorine to a tub, dissolve it in water in a bucket first.